 The VA doesn't have a minimum credit score requirement, but most lenders do.
 Here we take a look into typical VA loan credit requirements and lender expectations.

-Potential borrowers don't have to possess blemish-free credit reports and elite credit scores to secure VA financing.
+Potential borrowers don't have to possess blemish-free credit reports and elite credit scores to secure VA financing or get advantageous rates and terms.
 The VA loan program seeks to accommodate as many military buyers as possible with a simple and accessible mortgage.

 FICO credit scores range from 300-850.
-FICO no longer releases the median nationwide score, but as of April 2019, the national average FICO score was 706.
-Keeping that in mind, a 640 minimum is fairly borrower-friendly.
+FICO no longer releases the median nationwide score, but Experian released a report in February that the national average FICO score for 2021 landed at 714.
+Keeping that in mind, a 620 minimum is fairly borrower-friendly.
 It's not necessarily an easy score to obtain, but it's an accommodating benchmark when measured against other loan options.

 The government does not back conventional loans.
 Since lenders are at greater risk without a government guarantee, conventional loans are tougher to obtain.
 Bigger down payments and higher credit scores are usually required to snag conventional financing.